OctopusDeploy/blog/blog/2021-10/upgrading-Octopus-is-easier-than-you-think/index.md

 ## Features we’ve introduced since Octopus 3.1

-If still on an Octopus 3.X version, you're missing out on Octopus’s evolution alongside modern deployment standards and a heap of useful features.
+If still on an Octopus 3.X version, you're missing out on Octopus’s evolution alongside modern deployment standards, plus a heap of new features.

 Here’s a taste of what’ve added between Octopus 3.1 and 2021.2:

-- I NEED EARLIER STUFF – PLEASE HELP
-- Spaces
-- Runbooks
-- Tenants
-- Project exports and imports
-- Configuration as Code
+- [Spaces](https://octopus.com/docs/administration/spaces) - a way for different teams to only see and use what they need
+- [Runbooks](https://octopus.com/docs/administration/spaces) - allows you to automate routine maintenance and operations tasks
+- [Tenants](https://octopus.com/docs/tenants) - create customer-specific pipelines for Software as a Service (SaaS) or multi-region deployments
+- [Project exports and imports](https://octopus.com/docs/projects/export-import) - export one or more projects to import into other spaces or instances
+- [Configuration as Code](https://octopus.com/docs/projects/version-control) - version control for Octopus projects (early access preview)

 ## Choose your method